The Holography of Spread Complexity: A Story of Observers: Conclusions and Outlook

-Fourth, from eq.~\eqref{force}, we see that the operator $(L_{+1}+L_{-1})/2$ plays the role of the force.
-This implies that a state evolved under a more general $SL(2,\mathbb{R})$ Hamiltonian $H=\alpha L_0+\beta\frac{L_{+1}+L_{-1}}{2}$ corresponds to a non-free particle.
+Fourth, from Eq.~\eqref{force}, we see that the operator $(l_{+1}+l_{-1})/2$ plays the role of the force.
+This implies that a state evolved under a more general $SL(2,\mathbb{R})$ Hamiltonian $H=\alpha l_0+\beta\frac{l_{+1}+l_{-1}}{2}$ corresponds to a non-free particle.
 It would be interesting to explore how the spread complexity encodes features of such accelerated motion.

-Fifth, our proposal shares certain similarities with the ``complexity = anything" proposal.
-In this proposal, gravitational observables, defined as integrals over codimension-one surfaces, are specified in terms of two scalar functions: $F_1$, which defines the integrand functional, and $F_2$, which determines the surface itself.
-In our case, the holographic spread complexity also depends on two essential ingredients.
-One is the trajectory of the moving particle, which is determined by Newton's equation.
-The other is the observer, which specifies which component of the particle's momentum is measured.

-Sixth, the swichback effect is one of the hallmark features of holographic complexity, reflecting the delayed growth of complexity under perturbation caused by other operator insertions.
-It has recently been observed in Krylov complexity within the DSSYK model \cite{Ambrosini:2024sre}.
+Fifth, the switchback effect is one of the hallmark features of holographic complexity, reflecting the delayed growth of complexity under perturbation.
+Within the DSSYK model, signatures of the switchback effect in Krylov complexity have been reported \cite{Ambrosini:2024sre}, and the effect has recently been explicitly observed in \cite{Aguilar-Gutierrez:2025mxf}.
+The Krylov complexity (and its rate) in the DSSYK model with matter fields has also been thoroughly studied in recent works \cite{Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025hty}, where a relational interpretation of Krylov complexity has also been proposed.
 Understanding whether and how this effect manifests in Krylov complexity within holographic CFTs would be an important step toward solidifying its role as a holographic observable.
 In a simple hyperbolic disk model \cite{Brown:2016wib}, it was found that the switchback effect can arise from a small perpendicular displacement of the state's flow in Krylov space.
 From the perspective of our proposal, such a displacement may correspond to a perturbation of the dual particle trajectory, potentially induced by interactions or collisions with other particles.

+Sixth, while our holographic model, like most models in the literature on holographic complexity, is a bottom-up construction, it would be both interesting and valuable to explore a top-down holographic realization.
+See recent works \cite{Das:2024tnw, Fatemiabhari:2025poq, Fatemiabhari:2025cyy,Fatemiabhari:2026rob,Zoakos:2026obl} along this line.

 Finally, in our analysis of Rindler spacetime, we inserted the operator only in the right wedge.
 However, inserting operators in both left and right wedges could prepare states dual to entire spacetime geometries, including the black hole interior.
 In the semi-classical regime, such configurations may lead to states dual to geodesics crossing the horizon, connecting insertion points in opposite wedges.
 In such cases, the spread complexity may encode information about the black hole interior.
 This opens up the exciting possibility of using spread complexity as a probe of quantum gravity effects inside black holes.
 See \cite{Aguilar-Gutierrez:2025kmw} for recent discussions along these lines.